-School of Sciences, Jain University Conducted Suicide Awareness Campaign for High School Students
+School of Sciences, Jain (Deemed-to-be University) Conducted Suicide Awareness Campaign for High School Students

 28 Sep 2017

-Department of Psychology, School of Sciences, Jain University conducted a Suicide Awareness Campaign for high school students on 8 September, 2017 on the occasion of ‘Suicide Prevention Day’ which is observed every year on 10 September.
+Department of Psychology, School of Sciences, Jain (Deemed-to-be University) conducted a Suicide Awareness Campaign for high school students on 8 September, 2017 on the occasion of ‘Suicide Prevention Day’ which is observed every year on 10 September.

 The final year students and the first year students of M.Sc.
 Psychology had chosen three schools (My School, National High School, and Mookambika School) for creating awareness on suicide among the high school students